opencloud-eu/cdperf/packages/k6-tests/docs/considerations.md

 There needs to be a standardized process to collect data that allows a valid comparison.
 It needs to be repeatable and clearly specified.

 For that, we developed a tool called cdperf. cdperf is based on [k6](https://k6.io).
-It automates running certain test setups for currently three different test candidates: ownCloud 10, openCloud and NextCloud.
+It automates running certain test setups for currently three different test candidates: ownCloud 10, OpenCloud and NextCloud.

 ## Influential Parameters